-After you’ve been selected by parents, your Egg Donor Coordinator and the fertility clinic will work with you to schedule your medical screening appointment.
-This appointment usually involves a physical exam, genetic testing, STD testing and drug/nicotine screening and other blood tests.
-During your screening appointment the Egg Donor Nurse Coordinator will cover the entire donation process with you.
+After you’ve been selected by parents, your Egg Donor Coordinator and the fertility clinic will work with you to start the egg donation screening process.
+This appointment usually involves a physical exam, genetic testing, STD testing, drug/nicotine screening, and other blood tests.
+During your screening appointment, the Egg Donor Nurse Coordinator will cover the entire donation process with you.
 You will also complete a background check and psychological screening in order to complete the screening process.
 Results from your medical screening are usually returned within 3-6 weeks.

 Step 4: The Legal Process